 - Thick green or yellow nasal drainage

-Decongestants can be used short-term, but shouldn’t be used for more than three consecutive days.
-Nasal spray decongestants can actually make you more congested and can even lead to withdrawal symptoms.2
+Decongestants can be used in the short term but shouldn’t be used for more than three consecutive days.
+Nasal spray decongestants can actually make you more congested and can even lead to withdrawal symptoms.

 Steam is also a popular at-home treatment method that helps some sufferers.
-You can either use a vaporizer, run a hot shower and breath in the warm, moist air in your bathroom or boil a pan of water and inhale the steam coming off it – just be careful the water isn’t too hot when you do so.
-In a study that looked at treatment options for chronic sinus problems, steam was found to help reduce headaches but didn’t provide significant long-term improvements of the underlying congestion.3
+You can use a vaporizer, run a hot shower and breathe in the steam in your bathroom, or boil a pan of water and inhale the steam rising from it.
+(Just be careful the water isn’t too hot when you do so.)

 How Does Nasal Irrigation Work?

 Nasal irrigation involves pouring a saline (saltwater) solution in one nostril and letting it flow through your nasal cavities until it drains out the other nostril.
 The draining saline should, in theory, take with it bacteria-filled mucus and any allergens that are caught inside.
-Nasal irrigation is intended to decongest the nasal passages, improve your ability to breathe and open your sinuses back up.
+Nasal irrigation for sinus infections is intended to decongest the nasal passages, improve your ability to breathe, and open your sinuses back up.

-Here’s how we, at Allergy & ENT Associates, suggest performing nasal irrigation if you’re looking for an at-home treatment that doesn’t require you to go into a doctor’s office.
+Here’s how we at Allergy & ENT Associates suggest performing nasal irrigation for a sinus infection if you’re looking for a treatment you can do at home.

 - Create the saline mixture using a quart of clean water.
 It doesn’t need to be boiled.

-- Add two to three large teaspoons of pickling or canning salt, NOT table salt, which sometimes contains additives.
-Also, add a teaspoon of baking soda.
+- Add two to three large teaspoons of pickling or canning salt.
+Do not use table salt, as it sometimes contains additives.
+Add a teaspoon of baking soda.
 If you are making a saline solution for a child, you may want to use less salt at first until they are accustomed to the irrigation.